 - Ongoing Meetings - The expectation of the DCU Mentoring Scheme is that the mentoring relationships will normally meet once a month for one hour over a 12 month period.
 The frequency can be agreed to be a two hour meeting every two months if both the mentor and mentee would prefer this option.

-- Mentoring Circles - As the mentoring relationships start, the Training & Development section will facilitate two “mentoring circles” which will gather the mentees for a one hour meeting to (a) share what they are learning; and (b) give each other tips about how to get the best out of their mentoring relationships and (c) discuss how mentees can continue to support each other.
+- Mentoring Circles - As the mentoring relationships start, the Learning & Development section will facilitate two Mentoring Circles, which will gather the mentees for a one-hour meeting to (a) share what they are learning; and (b) give each other tips about how to get the best out of their mentoring relationships and (c) discuss how mentees can continue to support each other.
 Please visit the following link for more information on mentoring circles.